Two-Screen/redub/README.md

 Redub will accept any object that quacks like an EventEmitter and implements the following:

- * property `ready` -  must be truthy when the object is capable of publishing messages at that time.
  * method `send(message)` - must serialize (e.g. `JSON.stringify`) the message
    and publish it.
  * event `message(message)` - must be passed a deserialized message.